martinResearch/openexr_numpy/README.md

 ## Alternative

-* [imageio](https://imageio.readthedocs.io/en/stable/) uses the freeimage plugin to load and read exr images, but this plugin does not have a permissive license and thus is not installed by default with imageio and cannot be installed with pip (see issue [here](https://github.com/imageio/imageio/issues/809))

-* [opencv-python](https://pypi.org/project/opencv-python/) allows to save and read exr images but it requires to set up a environment variable before the import on windows.
+* [opencv-python](https://pypi.org/project/opencv-python/) allows to save and read exr images but it requires to set up a environment variable OPENCV_IO_ENABLE_OPENEXR before the first import of opencv on windows,  which violate pep8 [import rules](https://peps.python.org/pep-0008/#imports) and can be tricky to ensure if the opencv is imported in other modules.
 See issue [here](https://github.com/opencv/opencv/issues/24470).

+* [imageio](https://imageio.readthedocs.io/en/stable/) uses the either freeimage or the opencv under the hood to load and read exr images.
+Dreeimage does not have a permissive license and thus is not installed by default with imageio and cannot be installed with pip (see issue [here](https://github.com/imageio/imageio/issues/809)).
+Installing it requires a manual step that modifies the system by adding the dll in the system path, making it visible to all python environments.
+Usin opencv under the hood has also limitations a it requires to setup an environment variable (see above).

 * [OpenEXR](https://pypi.org/project/OpenEXR/).
-This is the official python binding. the documentation for the python API is very limited and the API is quite verbose.
-Our package is a wrapper around OpenEXR that provides a simpler API using numpy arrays that is similar to opencv snd imagei.o
+This is the official python binding for the OpenEXR file format.
+The documentation for the python API is very limited and the API is quite verbose.
+Our package is a wrapper around OpenEXR binding that provides a simpler API using numpy arrays that is similar to opencv and imageio.